dstufft/personal-peps/moar-better-wheels.rst

 -------------------------

-A Wheel file **MUST** be a Zip-format archive which **SHOULD** be compatible with the Zip64 extension for archive sizes larger than 4GB.
+A Wheel file **MUST** be a Zip-format archive which **SHOULD** be compatible with the Zip64 extension.
 For compatibility with Python installations that do not have the optional zlib module implementations **MUST** support uncompressed Wheels through the ``ZIP_STORED`` constant and **SHOULD** support Wheels compressed with the deflate algorithm through the ``ZIP_DEFLATE`` constant.

 Archive File Layout